pd4d10/hashmd/packages/bytemd/README.md

 ### Editor

 The default height of ByteMD Editor is `300px`.
-It could be overrided by CSS:
+It could be overridden by CSS:

 ```css
 .bytemd {